-Not in the same orbit as those offensive powerhouses, Manush was perhaps most famous for a couple of close batting races.
+Not in the same orbit as those teammates, Manush was perhaps most famous for a couple of close batting races.
 His .378 average in 1926 beat Babe Ruth, whom he trailed going into the season finale but bested by six percentage points after a big day in a doubleheader.
 He lost the 1928 title by one point to Goose Goslin, for whom he would later be traded.
-He was also third behind Lew Fonseca in 1929, second to Jimmie Foxx in 1933, and third behind Lou Gehrig in 1934.
+He was also second to Jimmie Foxx in 1933, and third behind Lew Fonseca in 1929 and Lou Gehrig in 1934.

 Manush broke into the majors at 21, starting more games in left than veterans Bobby Veach and Bob Fothergill, both of whom hit at least .315.
 In 1924, Veach, a highly productive anchor at the position for a decade before Manush's arrival, was gone and the youngster had the regular job.

-While Manush is often regarded as one of the lower tier Hall of Famers, nine of the ten players on his similarity scores list are in Cooperstown.
-The closest is contemporary NL enshrinee Kiki Cuyler, another high average, big doubles and triples hitting outfielder who broke into the majors in the early 1920s and lasted through the late 1930s.
+Manush was selected by the Veterans Committee for the Hall of Fame in 1964.
+While he is often regarded as one of the lower-tier members there, and indeed is ranked 31st on the list of best left fielders by modern statistically-based JAWS standings, nine of the ten players on his similarity scores list are in Cooperstown.
+The closest is contemporary NL enshrinee Kiki Cuyler, another high average, big doubles and triples-hitting outfielder who broke into the majors in the early 1920s and lasted through the late 1930s.

 After his major league playing career ended, Manush was a minor league player-manager in the Boston Red Sox chain from 1940 to 1944, managing the Rocky Mount Red Sox (1940), the Greensboro Red Sox (1941-42), the Roanoke Red Sox (1943), and the Scranton Miners (1944).
 In 1945, he managed the Philadelphia Athletics' Class C team, the Martinsville A's in the Carolina League.